 I've been saying that I want to learn another language for years now, but it keeps falling lower and lower on my to-do list.
 Between work, social obligations and trying to find time to relax, I just don't have the time to go to classes or hire a tutor.

 I always assumed that becoming bilingual would take a lot of time and money.
-A few months ago, I decided to stop making excuses and see if there was an easier way for me to start learning French (I've been obsessed ever since I saw the old classic Les Enfants du Paradis!).
+A few months ago, I decided to stop making excuses and see if there was an easier way for me to start learning French (I've been so obsessed ever since I saw the old classic Les Enfants du Paradis!).

 I thought about signing up for online classes, but that would still require me to submit assignments by a certain date.
 I need something that can fit my crazy schedule, and luckily I found Rosetta Stone.
 I've obviously heard of them before, but these guys have really stepped up their game in the last few years!